chaosteil/doist/README.md

   <img width="600" src="https://raw.githubusercontent.com/chaosteil/doist/main/doist.svg">
 </p>

-This is an unofficial todoist CLI that focuses on being easy to use.
+This is an unofficial Todoist CLI that focuses on being easy to use.
 It is currently not feature complete, but covers some basic common use-cases and adds more as we go along.